mjfrigaard/katacoda-scenarios/how-to-create-histograms-in-r-with-ggplot2/step3.md

-### Build a histogram
+# Build a Histogram

 We're going to use `ggplot2::geom_histogram()` to view the distribution the `stars` variable in `Ramen`.

-Note that we are also assigning labels to the graph that includes 1) a clear title, 2) descriptive information about the graph, 3) the source of the data.
+Note that we are also assigning labels to the graph that includes a clear title, descriptive information about the graph, and the source of the data:

 ```
 # click to execute code